 Understanding The Short-Sale Process

 Foreclosing on an owner-occupant home takes time and money for the lien holder.
 In lieu of foreclosure, many lenders offered homeowners to do a short sale and/or deed in lieu of foreclosure.
 Many opted for a short sale.
-A short sale is when a lender offers a borrower to sell their homes for a lower price than what is owed on their mortgage loan balance
+A short sale is when a lender offers a borrower to sell their homes for a lower price than what is owed on their mortgage loan balance.

 The homeowner can choose a realtor of their choice.
 Home sellers need the approval of the mortgage lender at every step of the home sales process, especially the final offered price.
 Short sales are not as common as it used to be but there are still many homes with upside-down mortgages that are listed as short sale homes.
 There are many Negatives to buying Short Sale Homes.
 Homebuyers need to become aware of the negative impacts.

 Delays Are Biggest Negative Factors In Buying Short Sale Homes

-Most home sellers and buyers agree that delays by the mortgage holder are the biggest negative factors in buying short sale homes.
+Most home sellers and buyers agree that delays by the mortgage holder are the biggest negatives in buying short sale homes.
 Most short sale transactions take anywhere between 3 to 6 months to close.
 Traditional non-short sale transactions normally take 30 to 45 days to close.
 Homebuyers should take these negative factors in buying short sale homes.

 Buyers who need to move in a home purchase right away will not benefit from the short-sale home purchase.
 Another false conception home buyers have with short sales is they are underpriced below market value.
 This is often not the case.
 Most lenders are savvy and will not let a home go for a bargain unless they absolutely have to.
 Short sale homes being bargains is normally not true.

 Mortgage Rate Locks Due To Delays In Closing